begateway/woocommerce-payment-module/wc-begateway-payment/readme.txt

 == Installation ==

-= Using The WordPress Dashboard =
+= Using WordPress dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Search for __BeGateway Payment Gateway for WooCommerce__
 3. Click _Install Now_
 4. Activate the plugin on the Plugin dashboard

-= Uploading in WordPress Dashboard =
+= Uploading via WordPress dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area